Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

 In contrast, for $\delta = \pi/4$ and $3\pi/4$, panels (b) and (d) in Fig.~\ref{figsat} respectively, the critical coupling strength seems to be independent of the system size, as argued in Ref.~\cite{ostborn}.
 A qualitatively similar behavior is observed for $\delta = -\pi/4$ and $-3\pi/4$, as expected from the invariance mentioned at the end of Sec.\ \ref{nummod}, as well as for other inspected values in each of the four quadrants (not shown).
-As for $\delta = \pi/2$ [the even-symmetry case $\Gamma({\Delta \phi}) - \Gamma({-\Delta \phi}) = 0$], considered in Fig.~\ref{figsat}(c), the behavior is completely different and synchronization is never achieved.
+As for $\delta = \pi/2$, i.e.\! the even-symmetry case $\Gamma({\Delta \phi}) - \Gamma({-\Delta \phi}) = 0$, considered in Fig.~\ref{figsat} (c), the behavior is completely different and synchronization is never achieved.
 In fact, the coupling between oscillators does not even reduce the rate of increase of the roughness with respect to the uncoupled ($K=0$) case, and the same behavior is observed for $\delta = -\pi/2$.
-Both estimates of the critical coupling strength $K_c$ considered in the previous subsection diverge for $\delta\to \pm\pi/2$, see Fig.~\ref{figPD}, and in fact not even a system of two oscillators synchronizes, so this is expected.
+Both estimates of the critical coupling strength $K_c$ considered in the previous subsection diverge for $\delta\to \pm\pi/2$, see Fig.~\ref{figPD}; in fact not even a system of two oscillators synchronizes, so this is expected.

 These numerical results for the roughness $W_\phi(L,t)$ will be helpful in finding values of $K(>K_c)$ appropriate for the study of synchronous dynamics for different $\delta$ in the following.
-But before doing that, we need to determine the range of $\delta$ for which the small-slope approximation in Eq.~(\ref{eq4}) is expected to hold.
-To that end, we focus on the stationary slopes $\Delta \phi$ upon saturation in the synchronous regime.
-Fig.~\ref{figslopes} shows the distribution of slopes $\Delta \phi$ at long times in systems of $L=256$ oscillators for the same five values of $\delta$ displayed in Fig.~\ref{figsat}.
-The coupling strength of choice, $K=10$, is high enough to achieve synchronization in all cases, except (of course) for $\delta = \pi/2$.
+But before doing that, we need to determine the range of $\delta$ for which the small-slope approximation is expected to hold.
+According to the discussion in Sec.~\ref{contlim}, for such values of $\delta$ the dynamics is effectively described by the continuum approximation in Eq.~(\ref{eq4}), whose parameters ---which are related to those of the synchronization model (\ref{eqsim}) through the derivatives of the coupling function (\ref{gamma}) at $\Delta \phi = 0$--- are

-Let us focus initially on the two two bimodal distributions in panels (b) and (d), corresponding to $\delta = \pi/4$ and $3\pi/4$ (non-odd coupling), respectively.
-The first of the two conditions in Eq.~(\ref{twoosccond}) rightly predicts the centering of the peaks around $0$ or $\pi$, depending on the sign of $\cos \delta$.
-The second condition in Eq.~\eqref{twoosccond} yields the upper and lower bounds $\pm \arcsin(K\cos \delta)^{-1}$, for $\Delta \omega = \pm 2$, which are shown as red dotted lines in Fig.~\ref{figslopes} and roughly correspond to the peaks observed around $\Delta \phi = 0$ for $\delta = \pi/4$ [panel (b)] and around $\Delta \phi = \pi$ for $\delta = 3 \pi/4$ [panel (d)].
-Indeed these peaks get closer to $0$ or $\pi$ (as the case may be) as $K$ is increased (not shown).